-ASES honors persons making significant contributions to the field of solar and renewable energy and to the Society each year.
-ASES offers six separate awards as well as an opportunity to become a fellow.
+ASES honors persons making significant contributions to the Society and generally within the field of solar and renewable energy each year.

 Any member of ASES who has been a member for at least ten consecutive years and has served with distinction in the advancement of solar energy utilization by way of research, education, public service, and/or service to ASES, is eligible for nomination to the grade of Fellow of ASES.